M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Abstract

 \section{Abstract}

-Vision–language models (VLMs) have achieved strong performance in visual question answering (VQA), yet they remain constrained by static training data.
+Vision-language models (VLMs) have achieved strong performance in visual question answering (VQA), yet they remain constrained by static training data.
 Retrieval-Augmented Generation (RAG) mitigates this limitation by enabling access to up-to-date, culturally grounded, and multilingual information; however, multilingual multimodal RAG remains largely underexplored.
-We introduce $\methodname$, a massive-scale benchmark covering 42 languages and 56 regional dialects and registers, comprising over 80,000 culturally diverse image–question pairs for evaluating retrieval-augmented VQA across languages and modalities.
+We introduce $\methodname$, a massive-scale benchmark spanning 42 languages, 56 regional dialects and registers, and 189 countries, comprising over 80,000 culturally diverse image-question pairs for evaluating retrieval-augmented VQA across languages and modalities.
 To balance realism with reproducibility, we build a controlled retrieval environment containing millions of carefully curated multilingual documents relevant to the query domains, approximating real-world retrieval conditions while ensuring consistent experimentation.
-Our systematic evaluation reveals that although RAG consistently benefits smaller VLMs, it fails to scale to larger models and often even degrades their performance, exposing a critical mismatch between model size and current retrieval effectiveness. $\methodname$ provides a foundation for advancing next-generation RAG systems capable of reasoning seamlessly across languages, modalities, and cultural contexts.
+Our systematic evaluation reveals that although RAG consistently benefits smaller VLMs, it fails to scale to larger models and often even degrades their performance, exposing a critical mismatch between model size and current retrieval effectiveness.
+Our cross-lingual evaluations also reveal significant performance degradation when prompts or retrieved context are provided in non-English languages.
+The code, datasets, and evaluation protocols for $\methodname$ are available as open-source at \url{https://github.com/davidanugraha/M4-RAG}.